For overview information and registration link, click here.

 Intermediate Level.
 Make a Scene of Your Scene: 4 Improvements to Make Your Scene Stand Out

-Participants will learn: Tips to improve the basics of their scene; How to add suspense to their scene in any genre; How to use an imaginary video camera to make their scene’s setting come alive; How to round out flat characters introduced in their scene.
+Participants will learn through instruction, examples, and short exercises: how to include a zinger in your scene’s dialogue; how to add suspense to their scene in any genre; how to use an imaginary video camera to make their scene’s setting come alive; and how to round out flat characters introduced in their scene.

 Award winning author, LINDA WOOD RONDEAU writes to demonstrate our worst past, surrendered to God becomes our best future.
 Her current books include: The Other Side of Darkness, A Wonderful Love, Fiddler’s Fling, A Father’s Prayer, and Miracle on Maple Street.
 Two more releases are expected soon: The Fifteenth Article and Hosea’s Heart.
 She also serves as Senior Editor for Elk Lake Publishing.
 After a lengthy career in human services, Linda now resides in Hagerstown, Maryland.
 Readers may visit her web site at www.lindarondeau.com.